jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 ![Image](/_assets/images/network/Image2.png)

-Note that if the entire image was only numbers, you would have no way understanding the image as a house.
+Note that if the entire image was only numbers, you would have no way of understanding the image as a house.
-This is what from scratch means: we have to build a system that allows the computer to "understand" those numerics.
+This is why we have to build a system that allows the computer to "understand" those numerics.

+## Toward Visual Representations

-We are now going to make the first operation to build our numeric **representations**: instead of considering the grid of the previous numeric pixels, we are going to consider the three **channels** $ red $, $ green $ and $ blue $.
+Here is the first operation to build our numeric **representations**: instead of considering the grid of the previous numeric pixels, we will consider the three **channels** $ red $, $ green $ and $ blue $.
-In fact, it merely consists in splitting our grid into 3 grids in which each grid only contains the numbers of the **channel** considered.
+The operation merely consists in splitting our grid into 3 channel grids in which each channel grid contains the numbers of the **channel** considered instead of pixels.

-Instead of having a grid of $ height * width $ pixels, we now have 3 grids of $ height * width $ numbers.
+We go from a grid of $ height * width $ pixels to 3 channel grids of $ height * width $ numbers.

-Here is the $ red $ (first) **channel**:
+Here is the the first **channel** grid ($ red $):

 ![Image](/_assets/images/network/Image3.png)

-Here is the $ green $ (second) **channel**:
+Here is the second **channel** grid ($ green $):

 ![Image](/_assets/images/network/Image4.png)

-And here is the $ blue $ (third) **channel**:
+And here is the third **channel** grid ($ blue $):

 ![Image](/_assets/images/network/Image5.png)